-Concerts, events and great speechesHyde Park has always been a popular concert venue.
-Live8 took place here and it is the venue for the massive British Summer Time festival.
-Acts like the Rolling Stones, Madonna, Bruce Springsteen, Queen, Florence + The Machine and Sir Paul McCartney have entertained crowds here.
+Concerts in Hyde ParkHyde Park has always been a popular concert venue.
+Live8 took place here, and it is the regular venue for the outdoor classical concert Proms in the Park.
+Acts like the Rolling Stones, Madonna, Bruce Springsteen, Queen and Sir Paul McCartney have all entertained crowds here.